ibm-cloud-docs/cloud-object-storage/object-lock.md

 ### Retain Until Date (Retention Period)
 {: #ol-terminology-retention-period}

-If you need to protect an object version for a fixed amount of time, you need to specify a *retention period*.
-The object version can be be deleted after this period expires (assuming there are no legal holds on the object version).
+If you need to protect an object version for a fixed amount of time, you need to specify a *Retain Until Date* which determines the period in which it cannot be altered.
+The object version can be be deleted after this date is passed (assuming there are no legal holds on the object version).

 The retention period for new objects can be inherited from the default value set on the bucket, or it can be explicitly defined when writing the object by specifying a *Retain Until Date*.

 When you use bucket default settings, you don’t specify a Retain Until Date.
 Instead, you specify a duration, in either days or years, for which every object version placed in the bucket should be protected.
 When you place an object in the bucket, a Retain Until Date is calculated for the object version by adding the specified duration to the time of the object write.

-If your request to place an object version in a bucket contains an explicit retention mode and period, those settings override any bucket default settings for that object version.
+If your request to place an object version in a bucket contains an explicit retention mode and Retain Until Date, those settings override any bucket default settings for that object version.
 {:note}

-Like all other Object Lock settings, retention periods apply to individual object versions.
+Like all other Object Lock settings, the Retain Until Date applies to individual object versions.
 Different versions of a single object can have different retention modes and periods.

 Imagine an object that is 60 days into a 90-day retention period, and you overwrite that object with the same name and a two year retention period.
 The operation will succeed and a new version of the object with a two year retention period is created.
 Meanwhile, after 30 more days the original version is eligible for deletion.